I'm Honey!

 Recent Articles

-How to Handle Breakups with Friends
+How to Handle a Friendship Breakup with Grace

-“People, people who need people, are the luckiest people in the world.”
+“People, people who need people, are the luckiest people in the world.” — Barbra Streisand

 Dear readers, Barbra had it right.
 But I’m going to take it one step further: as women, we need other women in our lives, especially when we are over 50.
 That’s a time when most of us have entered a new chapter of life.
 We may be empty nesters, retirees, divorced, widowed or never married.
 And because of this, our friendships with women are more important than ever.

 And that’s why friendships at this age can be a double-edged sword.
-Friendship can be a delicious experience based on trust, laughter, sharing and caring—or, as in many of you may already know, a great big awful, “OUCH.”
+Friendship can be a delicious experience based on trust, laughter, sharing and caring—or, as many of you may already know, a great big awful, “OUCH.”

 I am certain that you, like me, are interested and involved with many different types of women.
 From the casual relationships with our trusted hairdressers or trainers to the lovely and interesting women from all walks of life that we call close friends, most of us would not be who we are without them.
 And we are all grateful for their friendship and the marks they have made on us.